 Section 423.6(c)(3) of the Rule currently states that a manufacturer or importer establishes a reasonable basis for care information by “possessing prior to sale: Reliable evidence . . . for each component part of the product.”
 In the NPR, the Commission proposed to amend the reasonable basis standard to make clear that the reasonable basis requirement applies to the garment in its entirety rather than to each of its individual components, noting that the record establishes that in some cases care instructions may not be accurate for the entire garment.
 Thus, in the NPR, the Commission proposed amending § 423.6(c)(3) of the Rule to provide that “Reliable evidence . . . for each component part of the product, in conjunction with reliable evidence for the garment as a whole” can constitute a reasonable basis for care instructions.

 2. Comments to the NPR

-Most commenters favored the proposal to clarify the reasonable basis requirements of the Rule.
+Most commenters favored the proposal to clarify the reasonable basis Start Printed Page 47264requirements of the Rule.
 Some commenters, who believe that only testing can constitute a reasonable basis, stated that the proposal did not go far enough because it does not require testing.
 Only one commenter, AAMA, opposed the proposed clarification of the reasonable basis standard.
 AAMA stated that its member manufacturers specify fabric performance from suppliers and test new styles to makeder sure that components are compatible.
 It also stated that there is only a very small portion of garments made in the United States with incompatible materials (for fashion reasons) and that “(t)o require that all garments be made entirely of compatible components unduly restricts the creation of fashion.”